Current as of 3rd August 2020 – NZ is at Alert Level 1

 - $350.00 for people working less than 20 hrs per week

-The wage subsidy covers 12 weeks, but the maximum paid to any one business has been lifted as of 23rd March.
-This is a subsidy for wages only and all applying must meet certain criteria and adhere to certain obligations.
+The original wage subsidy covered 12 weeks, but the maximum paid to any one business was lifted at 23rd March.
+This was a subsidy for wages only and all applying had to meet certain criteria and adhere to certain obligations.